torontojs/code-buddy-club/README.md

 - Room for one more co-volunteer :-)
 ### Who is Code Buddy Club For?

-- This first round of Code Buddy Club in 2024 is aimed at junior developers, and anyone that wants to learn with a supportive group.
+This first round of Code Buddy Club in 2024 is aimed at junior developers, and anyone that wants to learn with a supportive group.

-- Participants should have the basics of:
+**Participants should be comfortable with**:

 - html, css, and javascript,
-	- Be comfortable with the basics of git and GitHub prior to starting,
+- the basics of git and GitHub prior to starting,
 	- However, **it's ok if aren't comfortable with Git**.
 	- There's a free course that participants can do prior to starting, or in their first week of Code Buddy Club.
 See [schedule](https://github.com/torontojs/code-buddy-club/blob/main/Code%20Buddy%20Club%20Schedule.md)note 1.
 	- The course is 1 hour long, and will likely take 2-3 hours of your time.
 - Ideally installing packages with node package manager (npm).
 	-  If you're not yet comfortable with npm, the organizers can provide support and resources.

-- **It's fine if you're just learning React**.
-A lot changed with React in 2023 especially with Create React App (CRA) becoming depreciated, so there's a crash course in the second week.
+**It's fine if you're just starting to learn React**.

+- A lot changed with React in 2023, especially with Create React App (CRA) becoming depreciated, so there's a React crash course in the second week.
 ## When Will It Run?

 **Twice a week for one hour**